User: Pass: User type:

-A Brief History of Morocco
+A Short History of Morocco

 The Berbers entered Moroccan history toward the end of the 2nd millennium B.C., when they made initial contact with oasis dwellers on the steppe who may have been the remnants of the earlier savanna people.
 Before the 12th century B.C., the Phoenician traders entered the western Mediterranean who set up depots for salt and ore along the coast and up the rivers of the territory that is now Morocco.
 Then Carthage developed commercial relations with the Berber tribes of the interior and paid them an annual tribute to ensure their cooperation in the exploitation of raw materials.
 Carthage had extended its dominance across much of North Africa in the 5th century.
 The Berber kings ruled in the shadow of Carthage and Rome, often as satellites.
 When Carthage falls, the Roman Empire took over the country in 40 A.D.
 Vandals, Visigoths, and then Byzantine Greeks conquered the region in the 5th century.